Geoffrey Whitehead: Career

-In 2011, he joined the cast of Not Going Out in its fourth series as Geoffrey Adams, the father of Lucy and Tim.
+In 2011, Whitehead joined the cast of Not Going Out in its fourth series, playing Geoffrey Adams, the father of Lucy and Tim.
 This character had been recurring since 2007, but had previously been played by Timothy West.
+He played the role until 2023.

-In 2013 he appeared on Comic Relief playing the vicar in the Simon Cowell wedding sketch.
+In 2013, Whitehead appeared on Comic Relief playing the vicar in a Simon Cowell wedding sketch.